k2datascience/ds-foundations/4-calculus.md

 If you have not reviewed Calculus in awhile, review the [Khan Academy section](https://www.khanacademy.org/math/calculus-home).
 You only need to cover "Limits and continuity", "Taking derivatives" and "Derivative applications".
 Integration is not necessary for our curriculum, but feel free to review it if you have time!

 Next move onto [multivariable calculus](https://www.khanacademy.org/math/calculus-home/multivariable-calculus).
 Complete the sections "Thinking about multivariable functions", "Derivatives of multivariable functions", and "Applications of multivariable derivatives".
+Again, if you have time, feel free to complete the whole course.

 If you prefer a classical academic approach, feel free to watch this [UCBerkeley Course](https://www.youtube.com/watch?v=cw6pHhjhKmk) by Professor Edward Frenkel.